kempniu/kodivc/README.md

 At startup, _xbmcvc_ will initialize the speech recognition library and, after successfully self-calibrating to properly tell silence and speech apart, it will start listening to your commands.
 If you get an error saying _Failed to calibrate voice activity detection_, please check your mixer levels for capturing audio.

+By default, _xbmcvc_ locks itself after initializing to prevent accidental usage.
+Say _"XBMC"_ to unlock.
+This has to be the first command heard in order to work.
+To lock _xbmcvc_, say _"OK"_.
+The locking/unlocking feature can be disabled using the __-l__ command line switch.

 _xbmcvc_ recognizes a limited set of commands listed alphabetically in file __model/xbmcvc.vocab__.
-Just try saying them to the microphone and see what happens - the commands should be pretty self-explanatory.
+Just try saying them to the microphone (after unlocking - see above) and see what happens - the commands should be pretty self-explanatory.

+Please consult the usage message (run _xbmcvc_ with the __-h__ switch to view it) for command line switches explanation.

 Language support
 ----------------